Anigee33/Anigee33/README.md

 - 🌱 I’m currently learning **Technical documentation & Python development**

-- 👯 I’m looking to collaborate on **any Technical writing projects**
+- 👯 I’m looking to collaborate on **any Technical writing and Data Anlytics projects**

 - 🤝 I’m looking for help with **learning Python**